sketchpacks/docs/developers/publishing/identifiers.md

 * you must define the `identifier` property in the `manifest.json`
 * you may define the `identifier` property in the `package.json`

-> **Warning**: You can not migrate your plugin identifiers at this time.
-We are working on a solution for this, and will deploy it ASAP!

 ### Setup Examples

 Example `manifest.json`: